AbyelT/DD2482-devops-tasks/test2/step5.md

     image: hello:latest
 ```

-Switch to the code editor on the next tab and change the image tag by adding your Docker Hub username like this: ```image: <Username>/hello:latest```
+Change the image tag by adding your Docker Hub username like this: ```image: <Username>/hello:latest```

 Before pushing any images to the registry, you have to authenticate yourself through the Docker CLI.
-T
-his is done through the following: `Docker login`{{executable}}.
+This is done through the following: `docker login`{{execute}}.
 Enter your Docker username and password.

 Now, you can use the three functions (build, push and deploy) to get your functions up to OpenFaas.
-There is a shorter command which combines all those commands: `faas-cli up -f hello.yml`{{executable}}
+There is a shorter command which combines all those commands: `faas-cli up -f hello.yml`{{execute}}

 After a moment, you should see the following output: